chahineNejm/NLP-CS/README.md

 ## 2. Approach: LoRA Fine-Tuning of Qwen3-0.6B

 We chose **Approach 2** (LoRA fine-tuning via TRL + PEFT) with `Qwen/Qwen3-0.6B` as the base model.
-Qwen3-0.6B is the smallest authorized model in the list and was selected to keep training tractable on modest hardware we ran everything on **Google Colab's free tier (single T4 GPU, 16 GB VRAM, fp16)** while still providing a capable multilingual backbone that handles French reviews natively.
+Qwen3-0.6B is the smallest authorized model in the list and was selected to keep training tractable on modest hardware.
+We ran everything on **Google Colab's free tier (single T4 GPU, 16 GB VRAM, fp16)**.
 The small footprint also kept iteration cycles short (~10 min per training run).

 ### 2.1 Prompt Formatting and Chat Template